HuyDang05/Ringurooma/README.md

-# リングローマ (Ringurooma) - Website chấm điểm kỹ năng nói tiếng Nhật
+# リングローマ (Ringurooma) - A website for evaluating Japanese speaking skills

+*P/s: This project is using its own custom speech service at [here](https://github.com/PhDoanh/speech-service)*